OpenNebula/addon-lxdone/Setup.md

 Containers inherit properties from a profile.

 #### Network
-The default profile contains a network device, we'll remove this one as it's not managed by OpenNebula.
+The default profile contains a network device, we'll remove this one as isn't managed by OpenNebula.

 ```
 lxc profile device remove default eth0